Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Acknowledgements

 \section{Acknowledgements}

 EAH was supported by a postdoctoral fellowship from the ASU-SFI Center for Biosocial Complex Systems, with additional funding from the Santa Fe Institute.
 DM was funded in part by Independent Research Fund Denmark (grant no.\ 7089-00017B), Aarhus University Research Foundation, and The Interacting Minds Centre, and gratefully acknowledges the hospitality of the Santa Fe Institute during a sabbatical visit.
-This research was supported by Army Research Office Grant \#W911NF1710502.
+This research was additionally supported by Army Research Office Grant \#W911NF1710502.
+EAH would like to thank Joshua Garland, Brendan Tracey, Vanessa Ferdinand, and Andy Rominger for many helpful discussions which have improved the drafts.